hardybaidwan/Project_1/README.md

 Inside our model,we drop the null values before applying our model on it Also ignore the unwanted columns for our model

+Splitting test:train in 20:80.
-And apply Random Forest on the remaining dataset which gives 75% accuracy
+And apply Random Forest on the remaining dataset which gives 75% accuracy.

+This makes a model.pkl file which is loaded in our python file for calculating the outputs from user inputs.

 ![image](https://user-images.githubusercontent.com/67311692/133880191-5d6c8ee0-31af-49dd-b115-c55af16ec1bb.png)